laitalaj/haloobot/README.md

   * `password = <password for bot owner specific commands>`
 5. Run haloobot.py
 6. Add the bot to some conversation
-7. Give haloobot a /breaksilence to break initial silence and then go for /listcommands
+7. Give haloobot a `/breaksilence "password"`
+(the password for breaking initial silence is printed in the stdout) to break initial silence and then go for `/listcommands`

 I might document this a bit more someday.
 Maybe.